cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 where: <br>
     - `SIDECAR_HOST` points to the sidecar being used to protect your PostgreSQL database. <br>
     - `DATABASE` refers to the underlying database entity, which contains a collection of schemas and tables. <br>
-    - `USER` is the specific database user, which has the the required permissions to executed the above SQL commands. <br>
+    - `USER` is the specific database user, which has the required permissions to execute the above SQL commands. <br>

 #### Notes
 1. The above script creates a new optional schema, named `cyral`.
 Any other schema could be used, however we recommend reading the section on [target schemas and impacts on Cyral Policies](#add-section) for a complete understanding on how the schema name impacts on how you refer to UDFs in policies.

- 2. Above we have a simplistic UDF example that receives a column entry of type `text` and returns another `text` value with all characters of the input columns replaced by `*`.
-    **For a list of real-world example UDFs, please refer to: [masking-examples](../masking-examples)**.
+2. Above we have a simplistic UDF example that receives a column entry of type `text` and returns another `text` value with all characters of the input columns replaced by `*`. **For a list of real-world example UDFs, please refer to: [masking-examples](../masking-examples)**.
 3. PostgreSQL does not easily allow cross-database references.
 As a result, user-defined functions **must be individually installed** in each database where you want to use them.